 Pedal turns are also used in the steeps.

 Heel pushing is a variant where you push the heels out more forcefully, resulting in an even shorter turn, generally frowned upon as too forceful.

 Stivoting is a technique encountered in racing, when the skier comes in "too hot" and has to loose some speed and redirect the skis at the top of the turn.

 I am absolutely certain you have already steered many turns and know what this is: the brain finds it very easy to just turn the skis, subconsciously adding some "steering", when it needs to.

 Steering allows us to deal with terrain that's beyond our abilities to carve and ski using the ski design or to complement it.
-In racing, some steering is used, when the required line does not permit the skier to carve arc to arc, but as mentioned above, there are many ways to oversteer the skis and racing is too dynamic to specify just one (i.e. as a forceful rotational input).
+In racing, some steering is used, when the required line does not permit the skier to carve arc to arc, but as mentioned above, there are many ways to redirect the skis and racing is too dynamic to specify just one (i.e. as a forceful rotational input).

 One of the big reasons we recommend not relying on steering via pivoting is that it involves many large muscles, which set in motion additional angular momentums that then require attention to control, causes the skis to break snow engagement etc.

-Steering is useful when we ski stuff that is beyond our current ability but always seek to control it just with edging, pressure and balance and using the ski design, for better balance.
+Steering encompasses a useful array of skills when we ski stuff that is beyond our current ability.
+It is a good idea to seek to control the ski mostly with edging, pressure and balance and using the ski design, for better balance.